zima567/vk-api/README.md

 >   POST /frontend/upload
 > ```

-## In case app does not work properly
+## In case application does not work properly

 Causes the backend API may not work properly:
 - Dependencies did not install properly
 - Migration did not run
 To solve this issue you can open an interactive shell in the `application-backend` container.
 ```bash
 $ docker exec -it <container-name> sh
 ```
-Replace <container-name> by application-backend.
+Replace container-name by `application-backend`.
-Inside the container /var/www/application/  make sure all the dependencies are proper installed and all migrations were successfully up:
+Inside the container /var/www/application/  make sure all the dependencies are properly installed and all migrations were successfully up:
 ```bash
 $ composer install